 We keep pursuing people, hoping they put us before themselves, are considerate towards our feelings, and make us their centre of attention, for life.
 How often we return disappointed!

-The problem with us is we fail to remember that life changes, so do people and their priorities.
+We fail to remember that life changes, so do people and their priorities.
 Be they our friends, our partners, our children.
-Each of them have a life they would want to explore, try new garbs, shed the old ones.
+Each of them has a life they would want to explore, try new garbs, shed the old ones.

 The loneliness that arose, drove me over the edge.
 I couldn’t be drawing, or writing, or reading or watching TV all day long, could I?